 Or try an even easier version!

 Return them to the oven for a few minutes, just until the cheese melts.
 That would be the ultimate in ease, and still very tasty!

-Easy Chicken Cordon Bleu
+Keto Chicken Cordon Bleu

 - Preheat oven to 425 degrees F. Line a baking dish with foil, fit it with a wire rack and spray the rack with oil.